-Disputes regarding who is allowed and responsible for cutting trees that are near power lines can be tricky.
+Disputes regarding who is allowed and responsible for cutting trees near power lines can be tricky.

-Power companies are generally allowed to cut trees on your private property if the tree is interfering with the power lines on the street or the utility line running from the street to your home.
+Power companies are generally allowed to cut trees on your private property if the tree interferes with the street’s power lines or the utility line running from the road to your home.

 Although it depends on the state you live in, most power companies oversee the tree care on the right-of-way where the power lines are (a part of a private property that allows various entities to enter without conferring ownership).